 - A Design buildings to make a positive contribution to the public realm and neighbouring sites.
-Facades should be well considered and designed as an integral part of the building and streetscape adding visual and textural interest. - B Avoid the use of blank walls which should not be the primary facade on any building.
-Any walls should include changes in materials, patterns, colours or other design elements to provide some visual variation and interest. - C Design for visual interest especially at pedestrian level.
+Facades need to be well considered and designed as an integral part of the building and streetscape adding visual and textural interest. - Avoid the use of blank walls, especially on the primary facade on any building.
+Any walls should include changes in materials, patterns, colours or other design elements to provide some visual variation and interest. - Design for visual interest especially at pedestrian level.
 Well-designed facade elements help establish a sense of scale for pedestrians and can help define the public spaces as well.
-Buildings should be designed to frame adjacent streets and open spaces and provide a high level of transparency. - D Ensure that upper levels of buildings provide visual interest and engagement with the street.
-This may be achieved in many ways including varied glazing treatments recessed windows, detailed window surrounds, canopies and awnings, changes in plane, varied use of materials and colours, or the introduction of decks at residences and/or offices.

-- E Articulate and break up long facades to reduce the effect of massing and provide elements of human scale. - F Use a materials range that relates to and enhances the local character of the area, and provides visual interest from a range of distances.
+Buildings should be designed to frame adjacent streets and open spaces and provide a high level of transparency. - Ensure that upper levels of buildings provide visual interest and engagement with the street.
+This may be achieved in many ways including varied glazing treatments - recessed windows, detailed window surrounds, canopies and awnings, changes in plane, varied use of materials and colours, or the introduction of decks at residences and/or offices. - Articulate and break up long facades to reduce the effect of massing and provide elements of human scale. - Use a materials range that relates to and enhances the local character of the area, and provides visual interest from a range of distances. - G Locate drive through lanes so that this traffic does not disturb the movement of pedestrians on site or block the movement of other vehicles.
+Drive through lanes should not align with site boundaries adjoining the street.
+Where visible from public areas these lanes should be appropriately visually buffered with low planting or screening to avoid a bleak visual impression of the development.